Search

 MATH TEAMS

 I am also actively involved in competitive mathematics.
-Not only do I sponsor both the Varsity and Junior Varsity divisions of the Rockdale Magnet Math Team, I am also one of six coaches for the state-wide Georgia ARML team.
+Not only do I sponsor both the Varsity and Junior Varsity divisions of the Rockdale Magnet Math Team, I was also one of six coaches for the state-wide Georgia ARML team, from 2005 to 2022.
 This team is comprised of the 45 best mathematics students in the state who then compete at the world-wide American Regions Mathematics League (ARML) tournament each June.

 SERVICE

 I served the Georgia Council of Teachers of Mathematics as their Vice-President for Competitions from November 2009 to October 2019.
 In this role, I led the preparation and organization for the GCTM middle school math tournament and the State Math Tournament.
-I will serve as Treasurer of GCTM from November 2020 to October 2024.
+I currently serve as Treasurer of GCTM in a term running from November 2020 to October 2024.

 My work with the MAA involved chairing the Sliffe Award Committee from 2016 to 2022, chairing the Teachers of Advanced High School Mathematics Special Interest Group of the MAA from 2016 to 2021, and being the MAA Representative on the national Mu Alpha Theta Governing Council since 2014.
 I have also written a few Mu-level tests for the National Mu Alpha Theta Convention from 2016 to 2019.